NorthStarUAS/Simulator/NOTES.md

+# Random Notes and Thoughts

-# good site Chris found
+## good site Chris found

 https://aircraftflightmechanics.com/NotesIntroduction.html

-# Random Notes and Thoughts
+## Caution

-Caution: this is anevolving project.
+This is an evolving project.
 Much of the information could be outdated.
 The notes here reflect my thinking and best understanding as I go.
 With this project specifically, I keep learning (or thinking of) new things and backtracking and redoing things (breaking other things in the process).
 If you see any comments here that are wildly wrong or misleading, please let me know so